Robust Extraction of Tomographic Information via Randomized Benchmarking: Bounding Error in Average Fidelity Estimates

-There are two sources of uncertainty in our bounding procedure: lack of direct access to $\Favg(\sop E, \sop U)$ (realistically, one can only estimate $\Favg(\sop E\circ\sop N, \sop U)$ and $\Favg(\sop N, \sop I)$), and statistical error from the sampling of random variables.
+In this section, we bound sources of error that occur in RB procedures.
+There are two sources of uncertainty we consider.
+When trying to efficiently estimate the average fidelity $\sop E$ without inverting $\sop N$, as we do in \sec{fidTandU}, we lack direct access to $\Favg(\sop E, \sop U)$ and instead can only estimate $\Favg(\sop E\circ\sop N, \sop U)$ and $\Favg(\sop N, \sop I)$.
+This leads to error on our estimate of $\Favg(\sop E, \sop U)$.
+We also consider statistical error from the sampling of random variables, and show that we can efficiently fit RB decays to any constant error.
+As a consequence, this allows us to efficiently bound the average fidelity to maps outside the Clifford group, as described in \sec{fidTandU}.
 We address these two effects separately.
 These types of uncertainties can be found in many contexts, so we expect the analysis in \sec{bounds} and \sec{conf-bounds} has broader applications.